CENsBonn/fMRI/installation.md

 The extra argument `sub-001` above is the label of the participant you would like to process.

-If you'd like to receive an email notification when the job is finishes, you can edit `fmriprep.slurm` and add a `--mail-user` option before running it:
+If you'd like to receive an email notification when the job finishes, you can edit `fmriprep.slurm` and add a `--mail-user` option before running it:

 ```diff